nachiket-more/CS510-005-Rust-Web-Dev/README.md

 This is the repo for homeworks for TOP: Rust Web Development Spring 2024

-## Homework - Persistent Data
+## Homework - Rust REST Front End

-This is a CRUD API built using Rust and the Axum web framework for questions with Postgress database connection for Persistent Data.
+This is a Rust web app with CRUD API built using Rust and the Axum web framework for questions with Postgress database connection for Persistent Data.

 ## Features
 - Retrieve a list of all questions in the database